-Several terms are used throughout the RED documentation and the whole program.
+Several terms are used throughout the RED documentation and program.
+To make it more easier to be understood, we have a simple introduction.

 Molecular Biology

 RNA Editing

 RNA editing is one of the post- or co-transcriptional processes with modification of RNA nucleotides from their genome-encoded sequence.